ssbsukirat/medicine/Cardinal/Diarrhea and constipation.md

 - most by fecal-oral transmission or contaminated food or water intake
 - In immunocompetent, rarely caused by normal flora
 - Disruption of flora by antibiotics may cause diarrhea by ***Clostridium difficile***
+- Maybe early symptom of covid or legionella infection
+- High-risk groups
+    - travelers
+        - traveler's diarrhea
+        - ETEC OR EAEC
+        - Campylobacter
+        - Shigella, salmonella
+        - Aeromonas
+        - Norovirus (cruise ships), Coronavirus
+        - Nepal-- cyclospora
+        - Russia -- giardia
+    - Specific food
+        - at an event -- Salmonella, campylobacter, shigella from chicken
+        - EHEC (O157:H7) from undercooked hamburger
+        - Bacillus cereus from rice
+        - Staphylococcus aureus or salmonella from mayonnaise or creams
+        - Salmonella from eggs
+        - Listeria from fresh or frozen uncooked food, mushroom, dairy
+        - Vibrio, salmonella, hep A from seafood